Download/PackagesJS/README.md

   dependencies are resolved.
 * Small footprint: Both in API and in code size, Packages JS is small.
-It exposes just three functions, Package, Export and Import, and the fully documented source is just over 300 lines.
+It exposes just three functions, Package, Export and Import, and the fully documented source is less than 300 lines.

 Example
 -------